devfile/docs/README.md

 Now the master branch can be updated for the next release and to link the previous release docs from the newly created `v.2.0.x` branch.

-1. Modify 'docs/antora.yaml' to set the correct `version` and `prod-ver`.
+1. Modify 'docs/antora.yaml' to set the correct `version` and `prod-ver` values.
 For example:
    ```yaml
    asciidoc:
      attributes: